 Each fish has its own personality, and some are more active than others.
 If your fish likes to play, then the air stone is giving them a more vibrant and dynamic environment to live in.

-However, as air pumps come in many sizes (check out the best air pumps here), be sure you aren’t buying one that is too strong for your tank, or is adjustable so you can reduce the current if necessary.
+However, as air pumps come in many sizes, be sure you aren’t buying one that is too strong for your tank, or is adjustable so you can reduce the current if necessary.

 You might also be interested in:

 - A look at the best filters for betta fish

 I Don’t Like The Way the Bubbles Look.
 Do I Really Need Them?

 To be honest, most betta tanks don’t have air stones in them.
 I actually prefer a more natural look myself, and rice paddies usually don’t have an air stone in them.